pyscaffold/pyscaffold/CONTRIBUTING.rst

 Contributing
 ============

-PyScaffold is developed by `Blue Yonder`_ developers to help automating and standardizing the process of project setups.
-You are very welcome to join in our effort if you would like to contribute.
+PyScaffold was started by `Blue Yonder`_ developers to help automating and standardizing the process of project setups.
+Nowadays it is a pure community project and you are very welcome to join in our effort if you would like to contribute.

 Chat
 ====